shroffs/NEAT-vs-PPO-Deep-Learning-Pong/README.md

 1. create preprocessing for observations
 2. implement and train PPO
 3. implement and train NEAT
-4. create envirnoment where 2 agents can play
+4. Analyze Performance of each (Coming Soon)

-5. see which algorithm can outplay the other
+In the future, an environment where both algorithms can play against eachother could be written.
+This will provide a more pure measurement of which algorithm is dominant at pong.

 ## Vanilla Policy Optimization
 <img align="right" width=500 height=250 src="RLagentenv.jpg">